-We currently have various approaches to database security but there are some best practices that some organization needs to implement in other to keep their databases safer.
+We currently have various approaches to database security but there are some best practices that some organizations need to implement in order to keep their databases safer.

 These database security best practices are implemented in other to minimize vulnerabilities within an organization while maximizing the protection of their database.

-While these approaches can be implemented separately, but work well together in protecting your corporate database.
+While these approaches can be implemented separately, they work well together to protect your corporate database.

-- You need to restrict unauthorized access and use very strong credentials and implement multi-factor access.
+- You need to restrict unauthorized access, use very strong credentials, and implement multi-factor access.

 - There is a need to provide physical security like locking the server rooms and having security teams monitor every physical access to the server room.

-- It is a good practice not to host web servers and applications on the same server that contained the database.
+- It is good practice not to host web servers and applications on the same server that contains the database.

 - Any existing system will need to be reviewed to ensure that there are no vulnerabilities within and set up a plan to mitigate any vulnerabilities found.